meirisoda/obsidian/School_Fall2023/NTRN201/Fad Diet Presentation Reviews.md

 ### Is it backed by scientific research?
 Dr. Atkins conducted a trial on himself and 65 other colleagues and results were that overall, significant weight loss was achieved.
 It shows to increase HDL and control blood sugar.
 ### Is it dangerous?
+It may lead to a higher risk of more dieseas and cancer (Astrup et al. 2004).
+It also needs to be constantly monitored.
 ### Would you recommend?